garyng/Wims/readme.md

 - `directory` specifies the directory that contains the [shortcuts file](#shortcuts-file).

+Order of configuration precedence:

+1. `wims.yml` at home directory
+1. `wims.yml` at the same directory as the app's exe

+The last loaded key wins.

 ## Shortcuts file

 - A shortcut file is a `yaml` file made up of 2 main sections: